raoulraft/OSCAR-contention-window-RL/README.md

-# OSCAR-contention-window-RL
+# OSCAR: a Contention Window Optimization approach using Deep Reinforcement Learning
-Contention Window control method that leverages Deep Reinforcement Learning (DRL) to quickly learn the optimal policies under different network conditions
+OSCAR: a Contention Window Optimization approach using Deep Reinforcement Learning to quickly learn the optimal policies under different network conditions

 ### Requisites
 A working ```ns3-gym``` environment is required.